-The first player selects 1 of the groups of stones, removes them, and begins to drop 1 stone in each of the successive spaces moving in a counterclockwise direction, including their own mancala but not their opponent’s.
+The first player selects 1 group of stones, removes them, and begins to drop 1 stone in each of the successive spaces moving in a counterclockwise direction, including their own mancala but not their opponent’s.
 If the last stone from a group is deposited into a mancala, that player takes another turn.
 If the last stone falls into an empty space, take all of the stones from the cup opposite it and bring them over.

 The game ends when all stones are deposited into both players’ mancalas or there are no more stones on one side of the board!
 If one player runs out of stones, the other player takes all remaining stones on their side of the board and puts them in his/her mancala.
 Whoever has the most mancala stones is the winner!